 EVENTS: Learn With Us Screenings

-Women’s Foundation of the South (WFS) produced its Learn with Us series in 2022.
+Women’s Foundation of the South (WFS) launched its evocative Learn with Us series in 2022, adding more episodes and topics in 2023.

-A four-part series of 30-minute videos featuring womxn of color speaking about their particular experiences and telling compelling stories that illustrate these events.
+WFS’s Learn with Us series was launched in 2022; it includes four moving and eye-opening episodes of 30-minute videos featuring womxn of color speaking about their particular experiences and telling compelling stories that illustrate these events.

-The first episode debuted on Mother’s Day, 2022; the timing of the debut – on Mother’s Day, May 8 – was intentional.
-We invite you to watch the first episode and both Learn with Us and partner with us to shift the South.
+The first episode debuted on Mother’s Day, 2022, and the timing of the debut – on Mother’s Day, May 8 – was intentional.
+We invite you to watch all four 2022 Learn with Us episodes below – please learn with us and partner with us to shift the South.

 WFS’s Learn with Us series amplifies the Foundation’s vision of a flourishing South, where womxn and girls of color are healthy, doing well financially, and able to determine their own destinies, ensuring that they and their families thrive.